afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing_I.rst

 At this point, it might be useful to align the T1w anatomical to the newly axialized T2w volume.
 Then, the T1w itself should be axialized.
+NB: by default, this alignment is just a "solid body" (rotation + translation) transformation, so there is no change in shape of the T1w volume (besides the minimal amounts of smoothing involved with regridding); if desired, one can provide an option to ``fat_proc_align_anat_pair`` to allow for any set of the full linear affine parameters available in ``3dAllineate``.

 Additionally, if one is aiming to run FreeSurfer's ``recon-all`` on the T1w, this step can be useful for preparing the volume for that.
 In particular, at present (FreeSurfer versions up to 6.0) the function